When was the Saudi Aramco IPO?

 With 45 years of experience, we’re proud to offer a truly market-leading service

 Saudi Aramco was originally planning on going public to raise capital for the kingdom’s sovereign wealth fund, the Public Investment Fund (PIF), which it was expected to join.
 At the time, it was anticipated that the listing would push the fund’s value up to $3 trillion.
-However, the PIF no longer needs the cash injection so Saudi Aramco is now focusing on raising money for its own diversification and is no longer expected to be brought under the PIF’s umbrella.
+However, it didn’t join the PIF and decided to focus its IPO on raising money for its own diversification.
+In doing so, it became the largest company in the world by market capitalisation.

 What is the outlook for Saudi Aramco?

 The outlook for Saudi Aramco is mixed, as a few factors should be taken into consideration when forecasting the future of the company.
-The short-term outlook is based mainly on its exposure to oil – therefore, the oil price.
-If there is an uptrend, Saudi Aramco should be pleased with the investment bank’s decision at the time of the IPO.
+The short-term outlook is based mainly on its exposure to oil and,– therefore,, the oil price.
+If there is an uptrend, Saudi Aramco’s share price could surge.
 However, fears of a recession in the US might have a negative impact on petroleum demand.

-The long-term outlook will depend on the outcome of the IPO.
-The point of the listing is to diversify and move away from industry trends surrounding fossil fuels.
-If it can execute its plan, the outlook could be positive.
+The long-term outlook will depend on the company’s ability to diversify and move away from industry trends.
 It has already started its expansion by way of the recent acquisition of a 70% stake in Saudi petrochemicals giant SABIC.